DECEMBER 15, 2024

 But, here’s the pivotal distinction: while Electronic Money Institutions (EMIs) specialize in issuing electronic money, PIs operate using the funds from your regular bank account.
 PIs can direct seamless payments and transfers without literally handling your funds.

 Operated under rules outlined in the Payment Services Directive (PSD2), PIs safeguard your financial operations.
 They ensure your money flows securely, connecting your accounts for smooth transactions.
-Payment Institutions act as your financial bridge, guiding your funds from one place to another.
+Payment institutions act as your financial bridge, guiding your funds from one place to another.

 Comparative Analysis Electronic Money Institutions and Payment Institutions